Integrating Secret Server with MID Server Credential Resolver

 You must provide credentials (for example, username and password) in encrypted format within the configuration file.
 If this method is used to ensure access to the MID Server, the agent's folder is restricted.

-The external source requires execution on a regular schedule based on the Web Services configuration of your Secret Service instance.
+The external source requires execution on a regular schedule based on the Web Services configuration of your Secret Server instance.
 The Windows Task Scheduler is the recommended mechanism.

 For more information about this integration, see the following topics: